 What are bed bugs?

 Bed bugs are small, reddish-brown insects that feed only on the blood of mammals.
 These wingless, oval-shaped parasites have long mouthparts (proboscis) that they use to pierce the skin of their hosts and feed on their blood.
 Bed bugs are most active at night, right before dawn.
 These insects do not fly and do not jump, but they move efficiently by crawling onto people or their belongings, hitchhiking their way to a new location.
-In fact, the ease and affordability of travel is the reason bed bugs have become so successful.
+In fact, the ease and affordability of travel is the reason bed bugs are such problematic pests.

 Are bed bugs dangerous?